MickFrog/etchSketch/README.md

 # etchSketch
-This ia project as part of my learning web development curriculum with The Odin Project.
+This is project as part of my learning web development curriculum with The Odin Project.

 In this project, I stretch my DOM manipulation skills and create a website where a user can sketch a simple drawing.